 Yes.
 That’s why we ensure you’ll be as prepared as you need to be.
 "Luck" happens when preparedness intersects with opportunity.

-We’re one of the few four-year colleges in the region that offer a specialization in radio and television production.
+We’re one of the few four-year universities in the region that offer a specialization in radio and television production.
 You’ll get the hands-on training you might not get elsewhere.
 Also, production courses are specialized, so you’ll become very knowledgeable with that application.

 Program Details & Curriculum